replexica/replexica/integrations/directus/README.md

-# Replexica Integration for Directus
+# Lingo.dev Integration for Directus

-This is the official Replexica integration for [Directus](https://directus.io), a headless CMS, enabling automated AI-powered localization within your Directus workflow.
+This is the official Lingo.dev integration for [Directus](https://directus.io), a headless CMS, enabling automated AI-powered localization within your Directus workflow.

 ## Overview

-This integration adds a Replexica operation to Directus CMS that allows you to automatically translate content across 80+ languages using Replexica's AI localization engine.
+This integration adds a Lingo.dev operation to Directus CMS that allows you to automatically translate content across 80+ languages using Lingo.dev's AI localization engine.

 ## Configuration

-1. Install Replexica Extension in your Directus project
+1. Install Lingo.dev Extension in your Directus project
-2. Create a new Flow in Directus with Replexica Extension
+2. Create a new Flow in Directus with Lingo.dev Extension
 3. Run the Flow to localize content

-## 1. Set up Replexica Extension
+## 1. Set up Lingo.dev Extension

 This section is based on the [Directus documentation for installing extensions via the npm registry](https://docs.directus.io/extensions/installing-extensions.html#installing-via-the-npm-registry).